syncfusion-content/wpf-docs/wpf/Ribbon/Customize-Ribbon-through-RibbonContextMenu.md

 ![](AddingItemstoQuickAccessToolBar_images/AddingItemstoQuickAccessToolBar_img1.jpeg)

-## Add items from QAT Menu items
+## Add items to QAT Menu items

-Ribbon also supports to add the items from QAT Menu items.To add the items to the Drop Down Menu of the QuickAccessToolBar, use the attached property, `QATMenuItems` of the Quick Access ToolBar .
+Ribbon also supports to add the items to QAT Menu items.
+To add the items to the Drop Down Menu of the QuickAccessToolBar, use the attached property, `QATMenuItems` of the Quick Access ToolBar .
 QATMenuItems can be added to the QAT by making the Selection.

 {% highlight xml %}